!The ultimate guide to traveling to Cancun Mexico!

 AT A GLANCE | GETTING THERE AND AROUND | WHEN TO VISIT |WHERE TO STAY | WHERE TO EAT | THINGS TO DO | TOP TOURS | SAFETY IN CANCUN |WHAT TO PACK | FAQ

-This Cancun Travel Guide is both your site map and your bible when it comes to everything Cancun.
+This Cancun Travel Guide is both your site map and your bible regarding everything in Cancun.
 It’s a summary of all the information included in this Cancun Travel Blog and a go-to resource for the most updated information about traveling to Cancun.

-I have been living in Cancun for over a decade now and although I am always traveling around Mexico I still consider Cancun my home which is why I suggest you stick around if you want to get fresh insider news about Cancun. 😎
+I have been living in Cancun for over a decade now.
+Although I am always traveling around Mexico I still consider Cancun my home which is why I suggest you stick around if you want to get fresh insider news about Cancun. 😎

-I suggest you browse this site where I will continuously pour information about Cancun, or if you want to save time, check out this Cancun City Guide which is a sort of summary of the site content.
+I suggest you browse this site, where I continuously post information about Cancun.
+If you want to save time, check out this Cancun City Guide, which is a summary of the site’s content.

 CANCUN AT A GLANCE | THE BASICS